TCraig7/Congress/README.md

 Link to application: [Congress](https://thecongresstracker.herokuapp.com/)

+A front-end application built using this API can be found here: [Representative Tracker](https://github.com/TCraig7/RepresentativeTracker)

 ## How to use
 This application does not have a landing page, and so the first page you will see will show a 404 error.
 This is expected.
 As there is no front end to this project, all navigation must be done via the address bar.